 The data that powers monolithic apps is a precious resource.
 This data could exist as documentation spanning multiple decades.
-How you handle this data during your transition from monolith to microservices is crucial to the success of your organization.
+How you handle this data during your transition from monolith to microservices is crucial to the success and functionality of your organization.

 The goals of data storage

 When it comes to microservice data storage, there are several objectives to achieve.
 Developers should prioritize high availability.
 But to effectively access databases, strong performance and low latency are also necessary.
 Additionally, developers should build security into every interaction and layer of the data.
 Finally, developers should enable applications that are built using multiple programming languages, but can access the same databases.
 Enacting every one of these requires forethought and careful planning, but they will certainly make your switch to microservices more rewarding.

 These are demanding goals and take planning to achieve.
 Fortunately, microservices give you a better shot at achieving these goals than a traditional monolith.

 Use a cloud storage service